freddxvill/freddxvill/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-I am an engineering student passionate about the exciting world of artificial intelligence and data science.
+I am an engineering student passionate about the exciting world of Artificial Intelligence and Data Science.
 I am excited to explore the infinite possibilities that these disciplines offer to solve problems and create innovative solutions.

 I am from Bolivia 🇧o.
 Taking one step at a time to be more mindful of my journey.